 Prerequisites: Mathematics 103 or the equivalent.
-(Many upper-level courses assume programming experience at the level of Computer Science 4.
-Students without programming experience are encouraged to take Computer Science 6^{\dagger} .)
+(Many upper-level courses assume programming experience at the level of Computer Science 4.[†])

-Minor requirements: Five courses as follows: either Mathematics 104 or Mathematics 111, but not both; four additional courses in mathematics numbered above 111, to include at least one course (or its equivalent) selected from the following: Mathematics 121, 132S, 135, 139, 160, 181, 187, or any 200-level course.
-(Approved 4/14/95.)
+Minor requirements: Five courses in mathematics numbered above 103 to include at least one course (or its equivalent) selected from the following: Mathematics 121, 132S, 135, 139, 160S, 181, 187, or any 200-level course.

-[†]Students with considerable programming experience are encouraged to take Computer Science 100E.
+[†] Students without computer experience are encouraged to take Computer Science 6; students with considerable programming experience are encouraged to take Computer Science 100E.